pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 The operator upgrades the main statefulset first, and then upgrades the statefulset in the order of statefulset slice.

 The operator should add validation to CRD using [`admission webhooks`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).
+For example, validation will fail if the `name` filed in `tikvs` are the same.

 The operator does not allow modification of the `name` of statefulset, it should return an error to the user if the he is trying to change the `name` of the statefulset,